thiebes/DICE/README.md

 ### How it works

 1. **Generation of time-series profiles:**  DICE starts by simulating a population of excited states in the form of a Gaussian distribution profile that undergoes decay and diffusion.
+The *initial profile* has an amplitude of unity, width parameterized by either the full-width half-maximum or the Gaussian standard deviation, mean position of zero, and baseline background of zero.
 2. **Noise addition:** DICE incorporates white noise into the generated profiles to better resemble real-world scenarios.
-The magnitude of the noise is parameterized by its standard deviation.
+The magnitude of the noise is the same for every time frame and is parameterized by its standard deviation.
-3. **Gaussian fit:** The time-evolved noisy profiles are then fitted with Gaussian functions, deriving the estimated Mean Squared Displacement (MSD) at each time point.
+3. **Gaussian fit:** The time-evolved noisy profiles are fitted with Gaussian functions, deriving the estimated Mean Squared Displacement (*MSD*) at each time point.
-4. **Linear fit and diffusion coefficient estimation:** The MSD values are fitted to a linear function using a weighted least squares method.
-The slope of this function is proportional to the estimated diffusion coefficient.
+4. **Linear fit and diffusion coefficient estimation:** The *MSD* values are fitted to a linear function using a weighted least squares method.
+The weights are assigned as the normalized inverse of the relative variance of the squared width parameter reported by the Gaussian fit.
+The slope of the linear fit is proportional to the estimated diffusion coefficient.
-5. **Analysis:** DICE concludes by comparing the estimated diffusion coefficient to the nominal parameter used to generate the series of profiles.
+5. **Analysis:** DICE compares the estimated diffusion coefficient to the nominal parameter used to generate the series of profiles.
 By conducting multiple simulations with the same parameters, DICE provides a statistical overview of the precision and accuracy of the diffusion estimate.
 6. **Presentation:** Several customizable plotting functions are provided to present the results.

-DICE's primary advantage lies in its ability to quantify the fraction of the fitted diffusion estimates within a user-specified proximity to the nominal diffusion parameter, *e.g.*, "50% of the diffusion coefficient estimates are within $\pm 10 \\%$ of the nominal value."
+DICE's primary advantage lies in its ability to quantify the precision and accuracy of diffusion estimates.
+This is accomplished by reporting the fraction of the diffusion estimates within a user-specified proximity to the nominal diffusion parameter.

+For example: "50% of the diffusion coefficient estimates are within $\pm 10 \\%$ of the nominal value."

 Thus, DICE provides a measure of the likelihood that your estimated diffusion coefficient will attain the precision required for your investigations based on your experimental parameters, such as the initial spot width, decay lifetime, and contrast-to-noise ratio.
+Other traditional quantifications of precision and accuracy, such as mean and standard deviation of estimated diffusion coefficients, are also reported.

 DICE aims to support ongoing improvements in the reliability and reproducibility of diffusion coefficient estimates derived from time-resolved microscopy methods.

 If you enjoy this program and found it helpful, please share it.